What is a melody map?

 A melody is a series of notes Most melodies have a lot more than that – for example, Happy Birthday is a super easy melody to learn and sing, and it’s 25 notes long!
 That being said a melody can have very few pitches of notes and still be classed as a melody.

-READ ALSO: What is the future of Flipkart in India?
+READ ALSO: What is the purpose of a Dutch door?

 How do you explain melody to a child?